 Interconnections with neighboring regions provide opportunities for exchanging capacity, energy, reserves, and mutual assistance during capacity-shortage conditions.
 Capacity imports help New England meet its Installed Capacity Requirements and promote competition in the FCA.
 The tie-reliability benefits from the interconnections also can lower the ICR.
 Additionally, imports provide resource diversity and can lower regional generation emissions, especially imports of hydro.

 New England has 13 interconnections with neighboring power systems in the United States and Eastern Canada (see Section 6.2).
-Planning studies use the energy and capacity import capabilities of the interconnections the ISO has with neighboring power systems in the United States and Eastern Canada; see .
+Planning studies use the energy and capacity import capabilities of the interconnections the ISO has with neighboring power systems in the United States and Eastern Canada; see Table 7-1.

 Table 7-1 Assumed External Interface Import Capability, Summer 2015 to Summer 2024 (MW)(a)